xIshanSandhux/uvic-course-planner/backend/README.md

   ```
   **Type**: `Dict[str, str]` (Object with message field)
 - **Error Response**: `HTTPException` with status code 500 and error detail
+- **Functionality**:
+  - Stores full course list for selected major in session
+  - Converts array to comma-separated string for consistency
+  - Used as reference for filtering available courses

 #### `/course_list` (GET)
 - **Purpose**: Get the course list for a major